Know When to Rent ‘Em, Know When to Buy ‘Em

 …You Invest What You Save

 Renting tends to come with lower carrying costs than owning.
 Typically, all you’ll have to worry about paying as a renter is, well, the rent (clearly) and perhaps a share of utilities.
-This leaves you with extra monthly cash flow that you can invest, which can ultimately put you on even financial footing or better with a homeowner.
+This leaves you with extra monthly cash to invest, which can ultimately put you on even financial footing or better with a homeowner.

-As always, there’s a familiar caveat here: you have to be financially disciplined for this strategy to pay off.
+As always, there’s a familiar caveat here: You need to be financially disciplined for this strategy to pay off.
 One mistake I see a lot is that those who rent tend to fall prey to something called ‘lifestyle inflation.’
 Rather than investing what they save as renters, they just rent nicer apartments, eat at fancier restaurants, and put more money into their wardrobe than their RRSP.
+But this money vacuum can be easily avoided by:

 …You Have Rent Control, aka the Urban Holy Grail